asyncapi/extensions-catalog/extensions/twitter/README.md

 # Twitter extension
 This document defines how to use `twitter` extension in AsyncAPI documents.

+## Overview
+This extension allows you to place the twitter account in charge of the company/team of the API

 ## Twitter Object
 The `twitter` object must contain: